1. Home

 If tariffs generate less revenue in 2026, the Treasury will likely increase long-term debt issuance to plug the shortfall, thereby boosting supply and nudging the term premium up despite Fed rate cuts.
 This split—easing short-term while tightening longer out—might force the Fed into deeper cuts to keep markets steady, dragging real yields lower and cementing gold as a go-to hedge.

-Gold investment demand could reach all-time highs in 2026
+Gold investment demand could reach an all-time high in 2026

 • China: Surging institutional gold demand from insurers' pilot allocations and sovereign custody plans drives diversification amid trade tensions and de-dollarization push.

-• India: Rapid economic growth, ETF AUM exploding 15.5x since 2020, and cultural buying sustain robust retail investment despite softening jewelry volumes.
+• India: Rapid economic growth, ETF AUM exploding 15.5x since 2020, and cultural buying sus robust retail investment despite softening jewelry volumes.

 • Japan: Yen weakness and NISA incentives fuel record ETF/ITM inflows (123t YTD), with pro-growth policies ensuring sustained hedging demand into 2026.